Smooth Online Parameter Estimation for time varying VAR models with application to rat's LFP data: Simulation Studies

+In the following example, we propose to compare the KF and the SOPE over 5000 repetitions in the setting where tv-VAR model includes four discontinuities (at times $t=1000, t=4000, t=7000$ and $t=8000$) for some discontinuous parameters, which are $\Phi_{1}(t)_{2,2}, \Phi_{2}(t)_{2,2}, \Phi_{3}(t)_{2,2}$.
+Figure~\ref{fig:SOPE_vs_KF_DISC} shows how both approaches estimate the discontinuous parameter.

-The previous examples clearly show that in small dimensions the SOPE method is flexible enough to provide a wide range of estimates, from very smooth to very rough depending on the choice of the penalization hyperparameter.
-The SOPE has the additional advantage of being computationally fast which enables us to get similar quality results even in higher dimensions at a reasonable computational cost.
+It is is clear from the figure above that the SOPE method is flexible enough to provide a wide range of estimates, from very smooth to very rough depending on the choice of the penalization hyperparameter.
+The SOPE has the additional advantage of being computationally fast which enables us to get similar quality results even in higher dimensions at a reasonable computational cost unlike the Kalman filter approach.